struktured/or_errors_async/README.md

-# or_errors
+# or_errors_async
-Monad, Result, Error, Or_error modules backed by the containers library.
+Monad, Result, Error, Or_error modules backed by the Jane Street Async library.